-My research began more than 20 years ago, when Paul, my brother, found a Bible among some picture albums or papers given to him.
+My research began in 1989 when my brother Paul found a Bible among some picture albums or papers given to him.
 Inscribed on the inside cover were names: Alva Holt, Rhoda, Juliett, Alva Dexter and so on.
 We knew Vera Holt (our paternal grandmother), her brothers and sister, and had listened to her stories of Alfred Holt, her father, but we had never encountered these names before.
 Thus began our search.
 We started by walking through cemeteries in Canaan, Clinton, Benton, and Winslow, Maine.
 We found them in the last row of the New and Old Cemeteries of Canaan.
 We moved from there to resources at the Maine State Library, State Archives, and the National Archives.
 We produced an outline of the Holt lineage and with this narrative I hope to fill in the interesting information beyond vital statistics.
 These were people, not numbers.

 You will quickly notice that the majority of the narrative focuses on the men.
 Unless a female was a widow and head of the family, their names are often only known or recorded when they are born, baptised, married or died.
 I have included the wives of each of the Holt men and if anything of interest was discovered about them in the records, it is included.

 "SOUTHon. -- A List of names of suche Passengrs as shipt themselues

 at the towne of Hampton, in the James of London of iijc tonnes William Cooper

 Mr vrs New-England, in and aboute the vt (5th) of Aprill, 1635."(1)